CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

     ![](../Images/l27t2p1.png)

-1. If prompted, sign in using your Azure credentials and agree to the terms of service.
+1. If prompted, sign in using your Azure credentials.

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>